 Overcurrent relays are popular especially on low-voltage circuits because of their low cost.
 They are also used in specific applications on high-voltage systems.

-Figure 1: Time characteristics of overcurrent relays.
+Figure 1.
+Time characteristics Curves of overcurrent relays.

 Directional Relays